-After my last visit with Charlie, I ate the slop that they fed us and sat on the floor, staring at the wall directly across from me while other inmates jeered and shouted at one another in the hallway and rec room.
+After my last visit with Charlie, I ate the slop that they fed us and sat on the floor of my cell, staring at the wall directly across from me while other inmates jeered and shouted at one another in the hallway and rec room.
 I had no interest in any of that.
-Tomorrow was supposed to be my last day as a normal prisoner and I had a meeting with my parents and sister just after lunch.
-At least I would get to go outdoors one last time.
+Tomorrow was supposed to be my last day as a normal prisoner and I had a meeting with my parents and sister just after lunch, not to say goodbye, but to prep them for the weeks to come.
+I was just thankful that I would be able to go outdoors one last time.

 The prisoner from the cell next to mine shuffled in.
 He had a habit of forgetting which cell was his and who his cellmate was.
 He grunted at me as he made his way to what he believed to be his bunk.
-I watched him flop down onto the lower bunk and let out a loud belch before wrinkling my nose in disgust and getting to my feet.
-Out in the hallway, guards paced up and down, sometimes eavesdropping on the conversations of the inmates or giving advice to card players.
+I watched him flop down onto the lower bunk and let out a loud belch.
+I wrinkled my nose and got to my feet before heading out of the cell.
+Out in the hallway, guards paced up and down, sometimes eavesdropping on the conversations of the inmates or giving advice to the card players.
 I skirted around them and climbed the stairs to the top level of the cellblock.

 "Hey," Trey Chambers said as I sat down next to him at the edge of the platform.
 Our legs dangled off the edge and we leaned against the railing, watching the inmate's mill around below us.
 "So, you start your new sentencing in a day, don't you?"

 "Yeah," I replied, closing my eyes.
-I just wanted to block everything out, to pretend, just for a moment, that none of this was real.
-It all had to be a dream.
+I just wanted to block everything out, to pretend, just for a moment, that none of this was real and it all had been a dream.